 Avocados are having a moment.
 These delicious fruits — yes, they’re a fruit — are all the rage right now, as avocado toast appears on restaurant menus across the country and batches of homemade guacamole get concocted before every dinner party.
 With all of the avocado floating around in the past few years, it’s safe to say that your dog might get his or her paws on the stuff at some point.

-It turns out that the truth lies somewhere in the middle.
-Let's clear up the misconception around dogs and avocado and answer the ultimate question: Can dogs have avocado, or is it not worth the risk?
+Let’s clear up the misconception about dogs and avocado and answer the ultimate question: Can dogs have avocado, or is it not worth the risk?

 - Vitamin A